CAFOD Coronavirus Appeal

 Connect2: El Salvador

-Our parish has supported CAFOD’s work with the Puentecitos community in El Salvador for the last 3 years.
+Our parish has supported CAFOD’s work with the Puentecitos community in El Salvador since 2016.
 Read here about the amazing projects have been completed, helping to improve people’s income and food production in this very poor region of the country.
-From January 2019 our parish will support people in Magdalena Medio, Columbia through CAFOD’s HandsOn programme.
+From January 2019 our parish is supporting people in Magdalena Medio, Columbia through CAFOD’s HandsOn programme.

 Pope Francis calls on fossil fuel bosses to switch to renewable energy

 Pope Francis has directly appealed to oil and gas companies to move from fossil fuels to renewable energy in order to prevent climate change pushing the world’s poorest people deeper into poverty.
 The Pope issued the call at a meeting held in the Vatican on Saturday 9 June 2018 attended by executives from many of the largest global energy companies.